vijaya-01/Vijaya-Documents/How to give files access to Technical Consultants.md

 **How to give onedrive folder access to TC members.**
 Steps for Granting Access to Shared Folder
-1. Right-click on the folder that we want to share
+➤ Right-click on the folder you want to share and select "Share" or "Share with others" option.

-2. Give the email id of the technical consultant
+➤ Enter the email ID of the technical consultant in the "Invite people" field.

-3. Select "only people you specify"
+➤ Select "Only people you specify" to limit access to only the technical consultant.

-4. Set up an expiration time of 2 months from the date
+➤ Set an expiration time of 2 months from the date to automatically revoke access after the specified time.

-5. Set up a password (e.g., ncodeit123)
+➤ Set up a password to secure the shared folder.
+You can use a strong password like "ncodeit123".

-6. Share the share-URL with the Technical Consultant
+➤ Share the share-URL with the Technical Consultant via email or any other communication medium.

-7. Ask them to create a free ID on [live.com](http://live.com/) to access this shared folder.
+➤ Ask the technical consultant to create a free ID on live.com to access the shared folder.

+➤ Caution them not to share the original Animation ppt files directly.
 **Note: Don’t share original Animation ppt files to TC directly**

 **Laptop/Desktop configuration for video recording**

-To work on the Tools the technical-consultant needs to record the videos .
+To work on the Tools the technical-consultant needs to record the videos

 check the following things -

-Laptop/Desktop configuration -
+➤ Laptop/Desktop configuration -

-CPU Model - RAM size - Hard Disk Type - Hard Disk Size -
+➤ CPU Model - RAM size - Hard Disk Type - Hard Disk Size -

 **AceThinker Screen Grabber Pro Installation and Recording**

 AceThinker Screen Grabber Pro - A Powerful Tool for Screen Recording and Editing

-1. Download AceThinker Screen Grabber Pro from Screen Grabber Pro - Desktop Recorder with Audio https://www.acethinker.com/desktop-recorder
+➤  Download AceThinker Screen Grabber Pro from Screen Grabber Pro - Desktop Recorder with Audio https://www.acethinker.com/desktop-recorder

-2. Use the license activation key 8F715-CA71L-S99EI-B9D27 to activate the software
+➤  Use the license activation key 8F715-CA71L-S99EI-B9D27 to activate the software

 This software can help you with two important things:

-1. Record screen and audio quickly: With just a few clicks, you can record your screen and audio, making it easy to create instructional videos or record important meetings.
+➤  Record screen and audio quickly: With just a few clicks, you can record your screen and audio, making it easy to create instructional videos or record important meetings.

-2. Edit/remove unnecessary parts of the recorded video after the recording is done: This software comes with a powerful editor that allows you to remove any unwanted parts of your recorded video, so you can create a polished final product.
+➤  Edit/remove unnecessary parts of the recorded video after the recording is done: This software comes with a powerful editor that allows you to remove any unwanted parts of your recorded video, so you can create a polished final product.